-Our directors provide individual counseling for students and alumni to discuss all aspects of their career search, including private law firms, public interest opportunities, government agencies, judicial clerkships, and alternative careers.
+Our department provides individual counseling for students and alumni to discuss all aspects of their career search, including private law firms, public interest opportunities, government agencies, judicial clerkships, and alternative careers.
 Each student is assigned a counselor and is encouraged to meet with their counselors throughout their tenure at John Marshall.
-Students are asked to make an appointment by contacting Ms. Rachael Kirk at extension 113.
+Students are asked to make an appointment by contacting their respective career counselor at extension 113.

 Career Resources Library

 The Career Development Office has a library filled with useful job search information on various types of employment.
 If you would like to check out a particular book, please be sure to notify a staff member.

 Throughout the year, our department conducts employer outreach.
 We visit with employers, attend networking events, and speak to attorneys about our students.